lrspeiser/DensityDependentMetricModel/README.md

 Galactic rotation curves remain nearly flat at large radii, which contradicts the falling expectation from visible baryonic mass in Newtonian/GR dynamics.[^rubin70][^bosma81] This “flattening” is usually attributed to massive dark matter halos (often modeled with NFW profiles),[^nfw97] yet decades of searches have found no **direct** evidence for dark matter particles.[^schumann19] Here we summarize a **RAR‑gated gravity** model – a relativistic, density/acceleration‑dependent modification of gravity – that aims to explain flat rotation curves without dark matter.
 The model ties the effective gravitational strength to the local baryonic acceleration through the empirically observed **Radial Acceleration Relation (RAR)**.[^mcgaugh16]

 We present the governing formula for this **bounded** gravity modification, and apply it to the Milky Way’s rotation curve using Gaia DR3 data (∼144k stars).
 The RAR‑gated model fits the Milky Way rotation curve **nearly as well** as a dark‑matter NFW halo, reducing residuals by roughly half compared to a baryons‑only (GR) model, while remaining Solar‑System safe.
 We report Bayesian evidence and RMS residuals against both a no‑DM baseline and an NFW fit.
 We also outline the assumed baryonic mass components (disk, bulge, gas) and fitting methodology.
 A **command‑line replication guide** is provided to reproduce our results with the public code.
-Finally, we discuss next steps and potential concerns— including the adopted acceleration scale $a_0$, testing the theory in external galaxies and lensing observations, and the universality of the relation— as directions for further investigation.
+Finally, we discuss future directions and potential concerns— including the adopted acceleration scale $a_0$, testing the theory in external galaxies and lensing observations, and the universality of the relation— as directions for further investigation.

 ---